 Investigations of flow-ecology relationships can also be grouped by approach (as in Brummer2016).
 In experimental flow studies the flow is directly manipulated with dam releases and biological responses are monitored (e.g., Konrad2011).
-In longitudinal studies, long-term ecological and hydrological records can be used infer local or regional correlations (e.g., Medallo-Diaz2019).
+In longitudinal studies, long-term ecological and hydrological records can be used to infer local or regional correlations (e.g., Medallo-Diaz2019).
 Finally, in space-for-time approaches, the hydrology of multiple river systems in a region is used to populate the distribution of different hydrologic behavior, and ecological monitoring in this region is assumed to be related to flow differences between streams (e.g., Monk2008, Riis2008, Catford2014, Bower2022).
 Space-for-time analyses require considerably fewer resources than experimental flows and longitudinal studies, and thus are more numerous (Brummer2016).
 Frequently in space-for-time analyses the flow change is quantified in terms of hydrologic alteration from a natural or historical regime, as in the Ecological Limits of Hydrologic Alteration (ELOHA) framework (Richter2006, PoffZimmerman2010).
 ELOHA and other methods to identify natural flow regimes are adaptable and have been applied widely to many distinct regional systems (e.g., Knight2014, Brummer2016, Bower2022).